 Research >> Government programs

-Persistence of solid fuel use despite increases in LPG ownership: New survey evidence from rural north India
+Persistence of solid fuel use despite increases in LPG ownership: New survey evidence from rural north India (working paper)

 Solid fuel use is an important contributor to air pollution and disease burden in India.
 We present survey evidence documenting LPG ownership and cooking fuel use in rural north India.
 LPG ownership has increased rapidly, substantially driven by the Ujjwala...Read More..

 Coercion, construction, and ’ODF paper pe’: The Swachh Bharat Mission, according to local government officials

 This article draws upon 156 qualitative interviews conducted with the village and block-level officials in Rajasthan, Madhya Pradesh, Bihar, and Uttar Pradesh, as well as on new quantitative survey data, to answer these questions.
 It finds that local officials used...Read More..

 Open defecation in rural India presents a puzzle: India has far higher open defecation rates than other developing regions where people are poorer, literacy rates are lower, and water is more scarce.
 Because open defecation has terrible consequences for health,...Read More..

 Poor maternal nutrition in India is a major cause for concern.
 The depth of India's maternal nutrition problems is evident in its high neonatal mortality, widespread underweight pre-pregnancy, low weight gain during pregnancy, and high rates of maternal anemia.
 Poor...Read More..

 We estimate the effect of a large workfare program in India on private employment and wages by comparing trends in districts that received the program earlier relative to that received it later.
 Our results suggest that public sector hiring crowds...Read More..

 We study the effect of a large rural public works program on short-term migration from rural to urban areas in India.
 Using cross-state variation in public employment provision for identification, we find that participation to the program significantly reduces short-term...Read More..